dandavison/delta/README.md

 Here is an example:

---minus-style 'red bold ul #ffeeee'
+--minus-style 'red bold ul "#ffeeee"'

 That means: For removed lines, set the foreground (text) color to 'red', make it bold and
             underlined, and set the background color to '#ffeeee'.